 Clifford versus Arnold on the ethics of moral belief.

 Rather provocatively EoB did not to any significant degree address The Metaphysical Society’s previous debates, even if it spurned intense public argument among its members and may even have precipitated the society’s 1880 dissolution (Madigan W.K.
 Clifford and The Ethics of Belief, Chap.
 4.I.1-2).
 This was hardly an accident.
-Clifford’s primary target arguably lay elsewhere, in a theory of religion that minimised its status as a set of beliefs and claimed instead that a distinct kind of moral consciousness was at its essence.
+Clifford’s primary target lay elsewhere, in a theory of religion that minimised its status as a set of beliefs and claimed instead that a distinct kind of moral consciousness was at its essence.
 Making sense of Clifford’s view of doxastic normativity and his corresponding theory of moral culture requires briefly returning to that rival.

 Clifford addresses a view that, at its most blunt, holds that one might choose to believe a religious claim even while knowing it to be false.
 As he describes it 1877 in ‘The Ethics of Religion’ (henceforth: EoR), ‘[t]here is a meaning of the word religion which has been coming more and more prominently forward of late years, till it has even threatened to supersede all the others.
 Religion has been defined as morality touched with emotion’ (101).
-Clifford leaves his rival unnamed, but the famous source for this definition is Matthew Arnold’s Literature and Dogma (henceforth LaD).
+Clifford leaves his rival unnamed, but the famous source for this definition is Matthew Arnold’s Literature and Dogma (henceforth: LaD).
 Arnold saw ‘culture’ as a humanistic tradition, defining it as ‘the best that has been thought and said,’ and in LaD he offers a sort of cultural defence of the religious tradition (LaD xiii).
 He argues initially that the word ‘God’ is ‘by no means a term of science or exact knowledge’; it is rather ‘a literary term’ (LaD 12).
 Readers of the Bible should regard religious claims in that light.
 They must abandon the skeptical approach of the ‘philosophical liberals’ like Herbert Spencer but should also ignore the ill-motivated attempts of theologians to render Christian belief precise.
 These two parties are really Victorian equivalents of the Pharisees and Sadducees (LaD 370).

 The earliest Jews, according to Arnold, understood religious life better than many of their heirs: they saw ‘the Eternal’ not as a philosophically definable First Cause, but instead as a ‘not ourselves which is in us and around us’ that ‘makes for righteousness […] unchangeably and eternally’ (LaD 32).
 The proof of this ‘Eternal’ is practical, and the belief is verifiable the same way one can ‘verify that fire burns, by experience!’
 (LaD 293): moreover, ‘nations and men, whoever is shipwrecked, is shipwrecked on conduct.
 It is the God of Israel steadily and irresistibly asserting himself’ (LaD 350).
 In short, both persons and human societies are constituted in such a way that the Christian tradition is their best route to flourishing.